ONSgeo/geospatial-training/_docs/awareness_of_geog_and_stats.md

 In this section we will provide a quick overview of some of the basic techniques which can be used to start analysing spatial data.

 ### Geographic Information Systems
 A Geographic Information System (GIS) is a framework for storing, managing and analysing spatial data.
 When people think of GIS they usually think of a piece of software (for example, QGIS or ArcGIS), which is the way most people use GIS.
-However, you should also be aware that a GIS can take otherforms like code or a cloud based database.
+However, you should also be aware that a GIS can take other forms like code or a cloud based database.

 GIS can be used to bring together many different types of data and provides us with the tools to identify, analyse and understand patterns and relationships.
 GIS can also be a valuable tool in problem solving and decision making, as well as for investigation and visualisation.